 Exploring the Attorney-Client Relationship

-Special needs/disability planning is complicated.
+Special needs trusts can provide peace of mind and improve your loved one’s quality of life through long-term care.
+That being said, special needs/disability planning is complicated.
 You will want to make sure that your estate planning is truly set up properly to provide the maximum level of support and protection to the people you care about most.
 If you have any questions about special needs planning, an experienced Connecticut estate planning attorney can help provide legal advice.
 To learn more about this area of law, see our overview of estate planning and trusts, or reach out to a law firm.

 Attorneys can help you walk through the options and properly assess all your assets to structure an estate plan, Leamon says.

-“The attorney can make sure that assets are getting directed where they need to go in an efficient manner, and making sure that you’ve really looked at the assets and the flow of the assets at your death and making sure that that specials needs trust is going to be properly funded,” she says.
+“The attorney can make sure that assets are getting directed where they need to go in an efficient manner; make sure that you’ve really looked at the assets and the flow of the assets at your death; and make sure that that a special needs trust is going to be properly funded,” she says.

 One saying Leamon has hear often is, “The best thing that parents can leave for their kids is a well-thought-out and well-structured estate plan.”

-“And it just becomes 10 times more important when you have a child that’s special needs,” she says.
+“And it just becomes 10 times more important when you have a child with special needs,” she says.